-If you are not using the CSPS, invoices will be forwarded quarterly by Synod (March, June, September, December).

-Please make cheques payable to UCA - Synod of Victoria and Tasmania or pay by Bpay.
+If you are not using the Centralised Stipend Payroll Service, invoices will be forwarded quarterly by Synod (March, June, September, December).
+Please make cheques payable to UCA - Synod of Victoria and Tasmania or by Bpay.

 5.2.2 Mercer Super Trust (previously Beneficiary Fund)